chanzuckerberg/s3mi/README.md

     must be unique across all your instances, and its slices will be named `my_raid_7_{0..7}`.

-  * TODO:
+  * Lifecycle:

-    After the instance is restarted or terminated, the RAID array will persist, but will not be mounted.
-To remount it on the original instance, or on another instance after the original instance has been terminated, rerun the exact same `s3mi raid` command.
+    Depending on the value of the instance `DeleteOnTermination` attribute the RAID volumes may be deleted when the instance terminates, or may persist and remain available to be mounted again under the special device `/dev/md127` on another instance.

   * Optimal RAID configuration: